blukaniro/rootmeasure/README.md

 # Install macro to ImageJ
 In ImageJ, select ImageJ macro "RootLength.txt" ("Plugins>Macros>install..."").
 Check "Plugins>Macros..."".
-You can find two added macros: "TotalRootLength" and "RootLength _in_DiameterClasses".
+You can find two added macros: "TotalRootLength" and "RootLength_in_DiameterClasses".

 # Setting
 ## Create folders
-In mac, create two folders named "roots" and "dimameters" in home folder, which has house icon.
+In mac, create two folders named "roots" and "dimameters" in home folder, which has House icon.
-In Windows, create two folders named "roots" and "dimameters" in user folder.
+In Windows, create two folders named "roots" and "dimameters" in user folder (C:\Users\******).

 ## Set dpi
 ### Mesuring total root length